lurchmath/second-order-matching/to-dos.md

 ## Moving beyond OpenMath

-- Rework the `language.js` file so that it doesn't import the new API, but rather exposes a function by which it expects to be provided such an API.
-  Rework the new API file so that it exposes the API in a way that could be passed to `language.js`.
-Have `constraints.js` import the API and hand it to `language.js`.
-- Ensure that `constraints.js` doesn't use any OM-specific functionality either, but also accesses OM only through the new API.
-This may require only updating `constraints.js`, or it may require extending the API.
-Hopefully it is only the former.
 - Rework the `constraints.js` file so that it doesn't import the new API, but rather exposes a function by which it expects to be provided such an API, just as `language.js` does.
 Have `matching.js` import the API and pass it to